This blog post was forming in my mind as I was vacuuming Sunday afternoon, but the thought cup filled up and began to spill over.

 There aren’t enough people left to have one anymore.

-My girls are at the end of a broken family tree.
+I feel like my girls are at the end of a broken family tree.

 Pippin to Gandalf: